elastic/Example-Watches/new_process_started/README.md

 The watch assumes each document in Elasticsearch represents a process event on a server.

-## Demo Data

-In addition to the usual tests, two test data sets are provided for demonstration purposes in the demo_data folder.

-### Demo 1 - A metricbeat and ingest pipeline configuration configuration is provided.
-This can be used to monitor processes on a local server and thus demonstrate the alert locally.
-A utility script 'load_ingest_pipeline.sh" loads the ingest pipeline to a locally hosted Elasticsearch instance.
-The user is required to load the watch (using load_watch.sh new_process_started) and [execute](https://www.elastic.co/guide/en/watcher/current/api-rest.html#api-rest-execute-watch) as required.

 ## Other Assumptions

 * All events are index "log" and type "log".